iku-deep-learning/EksiAI/README.md

 # eksiAI
-Yapay Zeka Ekşi Sözlük Yazarı
+Artificial Intelligent Author Bot for Ekşi Sözlük(Turkish hybrid of Urban Dictionary and Reddit)

 This project aims to build an artificial intelligent bot which can create new entries under topics of "Ekşi Sözlük".
 Ekşi Sözlük is one of the biggest website in Turkey which has a concept of "Topic-Entry".